Homeless & Foster Youth Education Program

 - Living in a public place not designated for sleeping (cars, parks, abandoned buildings)

-- A child or youth abandoned in a hospital
+- Abandoned in a hospital

 Foster youth are children with an open child dependency court case who are placed by and for whom the State agency has placement and care responsibility.

-This includes, but is not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, child care institutions, and pre-adoptive homes
+This includes, but is not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, child care institutions, and pre-adoptive homes.

 All children in foster care have a county caseworker.
 In Los Angeles County, the agency is the Department of Children and Family Services (DCFS).
 Other counties have different agency names, but provide the same services.